ronlamb/docker_dev_sample/README.md

 Right now I am basically using it to learn Python.

-This also allows me to practive tuning a docker container.
+This also allows me to practice tuning a docker container.

 # Contents
 This container contains the following